niemopen/niem-naming-design-rules/ndr6src.md

   <AttributeIndicator>true</AttributeIndicator>
 </DataProperty>
 ```
-<center><i><a name="fig4-31"></a>Figure 4-31: Augmenting a CSC type with an element</i></center><p/>
+<figcaption><a name="fig4-31">Figure 4-31: Augmenting a CSC type with an element</a></figcaption>

 A property with a name ending in "Ref" is a reference attribute.
 It refers to an element in the same namespace with the same name, first letter in uppercase, and "Ref" deleted; for example, "nc:metadataRef" points to an "nc:Metadata" element.
-Figure 4-32 shows part of an XML message that includes the above augmentation, and the equivalent JSON message.
+[Figure 4-32](#fig4-32) shows part of an XML message that includes the above augmentation, and the equivalent JSON message.

 ```
 <nc:RelativeLocationDirectionCode nc:metadataRef="#MD01">E</nc:RelativeLocationDirectionCode>